FOR IMMEDIATE RELEASE:

 Contact: Bryn Ramjoue’, Marketing Director, 801.321.7161, firstname.lastname@example.org

-Students design original artwork, compete for $1,000 college savings scholarships
+Students design bookmarks for chance to win $1,000 college savings scholarships

-(Salt Lake City) Grab a crayon, colored pencil, brush or stylus. my529’s 12th annual Make Your Mark contest offers students a creative outlet that could net them a $1,000 scholarship.
+(Salt Lake City) Shake off the end of summer blues and get ready to create. my529’s 13th annual Make Your Mark contest offers students an artistic opportunity that could net them a $1,000 scholarship.

 Make Your Mark, sponsored by my529 and the Utah System of Higher Education, raises awareness of saving for future educational expenses.
 The contest lets Utah students display their talents by creating an original bookmark design for a chance to win the college savings scholarship.

 Eight Utah students in kindergarten through grade 12 will each receive a $1,000 college savings scholarship for their winning bookmark designs.
 In addition to the scholarship account, each winner may see their artwork professionally reproduced in my529 advertisements and other outreach materials.

-Utah Gov. Spencer J. Cox designated September as College Savings Month for the state of Utah, in conjunction with the national .
+Utah Gov. Spencer J. Cox has designated September as College Savings Month for the state of Utah, in conjunction with the national observation.
 Each year, my529 sponsors Make Your Mark in celebration.

-“my529 is pleased to provide scholarships that can help make a difference,” Ellis said.
+“my529 is thrilled to help provide scholarships that can make a difference,” Ellis said.

 my529, Utah’s official nonprofit 529 educational savings plan, is highly rated by Morningstar Inc.